cern-fts/fts-rest/docs/cli.md

 Installation
 ------------
 ### EPEL
-Currently we do not ship our REST API in EPEL, so the only way of obtaining it is through our continuous build repository:
+You can install the stable clients from EPEL repositories, or the release candidate from our continuous build repository.

 ```ini
 [fts3-prod-el6]